Converting Legacy EDI XML to Structured JSON Permalink to this section

 import xmltodict

-def parse_edi_xml(xml_bytes: bytes) -> dict:
+def parse_edi_xml(xml_bytes: bytes, force_list: tuple[str, ...]) -> dict:

 xml_bytes,

-process_namespaces=False, # Strip vendor-specific prefixes
+process_namespaces=False, # Strip {http://vendor/schema} prefixes to one keyspace

 )